justissei/mini-project/README.md

-my mini project website using chatgpt
+my mini project website using chatgpt and bootstrap v5 framework.